supercollider/supercollider/README_WINDOWS.md

     https://soundcloud.com/groups/supercollider

 There are several SuperCollider Facebook groups, some SuperCollider tweets, e.g.
 @sc140tweets.
-In addition you are strongly encouraged to subscribe to the two SC mailing lists 'sc-users' and 'sc-dev'.
+Also, you are strongly encouraged to subscribe to the two SC mailing lists 'sc-users' and 'sc-dev'.
 You will get friendly and qualified replies there, as well as interest, and encouragement for your projects: